 After getting out of solitary confinement, I asked around to find a lawyer with some experience with regards to a Human Rights case.
 It did not appear that there were any lawyers in Denmark that had much knowledge or experience with regards to ECHR, or worse, was willing to go against Denmark.
 Until 1980, very few complaints to the ECHR had originated in Denmark and only one had ever made it to the court where Denmark won.

 A further issue: how could I pay such a lawyer?
-Bagmandspolitiet arranged to seize all my assets in Denmark and did not allow me to contact to my professional advisors abroad – or my assets.
-My appointed legal defence did not get paid for the large amount of extra work that they did to defend me and certainly not for helping me in terms of any complaints to Strasbourg.
+Bagmandspolitiet arranged to seize all my assets in Denmark and did not allow me to contact my professional advisors abroad – or my assets.
+My appointed legal defence, Folmer Reindel and John Korsø-Jensen did not get paid for the large amount of extra work that they did to defend me and certainly not for helping me in terms of any complaints to Strasbourg.

 After that, the Commission made a decision in 1985 to bring my case forward to the European Court of Human Rights – I had help from lawyers and jurist.
 Advocate Folmer Reindel and Dr. jur.
-Eva Smith (now Professor of Law), from Denmark, assisted me but more important from the United Kingdom, the eminent Geoffrey Robertson QC and his assistant Kier Starmer.
+Eva Smith (now Professor of Law), from Denmark, assisted me but more important from the United Kingdom, the eminent Geoffrey Robertson QC and his assistant Kier Starmer (now Sir Kier Starmer QC).

-Geoffrey Robertson had previously worked on many cases at the court and had an international reputation as a Human Rights Advocate, (recently he has helped Julian Assange from WikiLeaks to be freed in London).
+Geoffrey Robertson had previously worked on many cases at the court and had an international reputation as a Human Rights Advocate, that is why I approached him with my case.
+Geoffrey later became a very distinguished and celebrated advocate and United Nations judge.

-Geoffrey Robertson was assisted by Kier Starmer QC, who was for five years the Director for the Public Prosecution in the United Kingdom.
-Knighted and now a member of the Parliament and the opposition minister of Brexit.
+Geoffrey Robertson was assisted by Kier Starmer, who later became the Director for the Public Prosecution in the United Kingdom.
+Kier was later knighted and now the leader of Labour.

 As to the long pre-trial detention solitary confinement, this was totally alien to my British barristers since this would never be permitted in the U.K. and the USA.